+- CALLS us by name.

+- Has BLESSED us.

+- Is FAITHFUL.

+- LOVES us unconditionally.

+- Wants us to live in PEACE and FRIENDSHIP with Him.

+- Will always FORGIVE us if we ask

+Welcome

 This year your child will prepare to experience God's love and forgiveness through the sacrament of reconciliation and to receive Jesus in the sacrament of the Eucharist for the first time.
 The sacrament of reconciliation is the first step in this sacramental journey.
 We hope this guide will serve you in preparing your child for this beautiful sacrament.
 Please take the time to review the materials included in this guide.
-Mark your calendars for the preparation events and the celebration of the sacrament of Reconciliation.
-Our clergy, Faith Formation catechists, staff, and St. Matthew School teachers are all here to assist.
+Mark your calendars for the preparation events and the celebration of the sacrament of reconciliation.
+Our clergy, Faith Formation catechists, staff, and our Catholic school teachers are all here to assist.
 Please do not hesitate to call on us with questions or concerns.
 We continue to pray for you and your family as you make this sacramental journey.

 With joy.